oislen/LittleLemon/README.md

-# LittleLemon
+# Overview

-Little Lemon Web-App Project for Meta Backend Developer Course.
+A Web-App for the Little Lemon Restaurant as per the Meta Backend Developer Course.

 ![Home Page](report/LittleLemon_HomePage.png)